-Head or small torch, water bottle, high factor sunscreen, insect repellent, and large plastic bags to keep personal equipment dry are useful.
-Mosquito nets are provided wherever necessary including for hammocks during camping.
+Head or small torch, water bottle, high factor sunscreen, insect repellent, and waterproof bags to keep personal equipment dry are useful.
+Mosquito nets are provided wherever necessary.
 An umbrella is very practical in the tropics, giving protection against the rain (without having to wear stifling raingear) and also against the sun.
 Please ensure you have enough personal prescription medicine for the duration of the tour.